supermaven-inc/supermaven-nvim/README.md

 }
 ```

-### Programatically checking and accepting suggestions
+### Programmatically checking and accepting suggestions

-Alternatively, you can also check if there is an active suggestion and accept it programatically.
+Alternatively, you can also check if there is an active suggestion and accept it programmatically.

 For example: